Skip to main content

 Free

 Join us in the auditorium on the June 7 Free First Saturday for a presentation by author and historian Dr. Wayne Wood, entitled “Frank Lloyd Wright and His Influence on Florida Architecture.”
-This entertaining program gives the audience an in-depth understanding of Frank Lloyd Wright’s vast influence on Florida’s architectural history.
+Wright is considered by many to be America’s greatest architect.
+Although most of his buildings were constructed in the American Midwest, many Floridians are surprised to learn of his vast work and influence on the state, boasting the Prairies-style buildings east of Illinois.
+This entertaining program provides an in-depth understanding of this remarkable part of Florida’s architectural history.

 This presentation is free as part of Free First Saturday; no reservation needed to attend.